Citation for this page in APA citation style. Close

 Second only to Kant 's "scandal" that philosophers cannot logically prove the existence of the external world, it is scandalous that professional philosophers to this day are in such profound disagreement about what it means to know something.

-Epistemologists may not all be wrong, but how many of them are likely to be right?
+Epistemologists may not all be wrong, but with their conflicting theories of knowledge, how many of them are likely to be right?

-This is especially dismaying for those epistemologists who still see a normative role for philosophy that could provide a foundation, perhaps even a priori, for scientific or empirical a posteriori knowledge.
+This is especially dismaying for those epistemologists who still see a normative role for philosophy that could provide an a priori foundation for scientific or empirical a posteriori knowledge.
+Kant called this the synthetic a priori.

 In recent years, professional epistemologists have been reduced to quibbling over "Gettier problems" - clever sophistical examples and counterexamples that defeat the reasoned justifications for true beliefs.

-Following some unpublished work of Gregory O'Hair, David Armstrong identifies and diagrams several possible ways to escape Plato's infinite regress, including:
+Following some unpublished work of Gregory O'Hair, David Armstrong identifies and diagrams several possible ways to escape the Skeptic's infinite regress, including:

 • Skepticism - knowledge is impossible